gitfaq(7) — Linux manual page

 appropriately quoted.
 Additionally, if your editor normally

-it with an argument that makes it not do that, or else Git
+with an argument that makes it not do that, or else Git will

-will not see any changes.
-An example of a configuration
+not see any changes.
+An example of a configuration addressing

-addressing both of these issues on Windows would be the
+both of these issues on Windows would be the configuration

-quotes the filename with spaces and specifies the --nofork
+filename with spaces and specifies the --nofork option to

 CREDENTIALS top